U :Dessert Story

 Process: Affinity Map / Branding / High-Fidelity Wireframes + Prototype / UI Kit

-To expand upon the existing brand, I kept U :Dessert Story’s original logo and introduced colors and typography selections.
-I kept the color palette muted to avoid competing with the vibrant imagery of the food and restaurant.
+Before moving into high-fidelity wireframes, I created branding guidelines to make sure the branding is cohesive and agrees with U :Dessert Story’s existing branding efforts.
+After gathering inspiration in a mood board, I decided to keep :Dessert Story’s original logo and introduce new colors and typography.
+I kept the color scheme muted to avoid competing with the vibrant imagery of the food and restaurant.
 Knowing the target audience is mostly young adults on casual dates, I wanted the branding to feel modern, relaxed, and appealing.

 HIGH-FIDELITY WIREFRAMEs + PRototype.

-For the next step, I applied the branding and styling to the wireframes and made an updated prototype.
-Feel free to view the desktop prototype using the button below.
+Finally, I applied the branding and styling to the wireframes in Sketch and made an updated prototype.
+The deliverable showcases the polished look and feel of the website, which helps convey the design to people such as stakeholders.
+Feel free to view the desktop prototype in InVision using the button below.

 While prototyping, I maintained a UI kit in order to document UI elements and patterns for future reference.